MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 <REDACTED>
 ```

-Thank you for joining me on my first offical write-up, I hope to make many more in the future :)
+Thank you for joining me on my first write-up, I hope to make many more in the future :)